-The chlorination of public water supplies produces several chlorine-containing species, the combined concentration of which is called the total chlorine residual.
-Chlorine may be present in a variety of states, including the free residual chlorine, consisting of Cl_2 , HOCl and OCl-, and the combined chlorine residual, consisting of NH2Cl, NHCl2, and NCl3.
-The total chlorine residual is determined by using the oxidizing power of chlorine to convert I- to I3-.
-The amount of I3- formed is then determined by titrating with Na2S2O3 using starch as an indicator.
+The chlorination of a public water supply produces several chlorine-containing species, the combined concentration of which is called the total chlorine residual.
+Chlorine is present in a variety of chemical states, including the free residual chlorine, which consists of Cl_2 , HOCl and OCl^- , and the combined chlorine residual, which consists of NH_2Cl , $NHCl_2$, and NCl_3 .
+The total chlorine residual is determined by using the oxidizing power of chlorine to convert I^- to I_3^- .
+The amount of I_3^- formed is then determined by titrating with $Na_2S_2O_3$ using starch as an indicator.
 Regardless of its form, the total chlorine residual is reported as if Cl_2 is the only source of chlorine, and is reported as mg Cl/L.